Devi Bhagavata Purana: Devi Gita

 The Devi Gita, like the Bhagavad Gita, is a condensed philosophical treatise.
 It presents the divine female as a powerful and compassionate creator, pervader and protector of the universe.
 She is, states Brown, presented in the opening chapter of the Devi Gita as the benign and beautiful world-mother, called Bhuvaneshvari (literally, ruler of the universe, and the word is feminine).
-Thereafter, theological and philosophical teachings become the focus of the text, covering chapters 2 to 10 of the Devi Gita (or, chapters 32 to 40 of this Purana's Book 7).
+Thereafter, theological and philosophical teachings become the focus of the text, covering chapters 1 to 10 of the Devi Gita (or, chapters 31 to 40 of this Purana's Canto 7).
 Some of the verses of Devi Gita are almost identical to the Devi Upanishad.

 The Devi Gita frequently explains Shakta ideas by quoting from the Bhagavad Gita.
 The Devi is described by the text as a "universal, cosmic energy" resident within each individual, weaving in the terminology of Samkhya school of Hindu philosophy.
 It is suffused with Advaita Vedanta ideas, wherein nonduality is emphasized, all dualities are declared as incorrect, and interconnected oneness of all living being's soul with Brahman is held as the liberating knowledge.
 However, adds Tracy Pintchman, Devi Gita incorporates Tantric ideas giving the Devi a form and motherly character rather than the gender-neutral concept of Adi Shankara's Advaita Vedanta.

-Supreme Goddess describes her gross form in Devi Gita as follows: